kebeattie/find_your_hat/README.md

 ## Installation and Usage

 To play this game, Node must be installed in your local environment.
-Download the project folder, using your command line navigate to the directory, type 'NODE main.js' and press enter.
+- Download the project folder.
+- Using your command line navigate to the directory.
+- Type 'NODE main.js' and press enter.